 Without Kit-Cat there may not have been any USA made clocks anywhere besides a few high end clock companies.
 Kit-Cat’s demand for USA Made clock movements has made them accessible for other clock companies

-In 1932, during the height of The Great Depression, the Kit-Cat® Klock was first invented in a small Oregon town by designer Earl Arnault (1904-1971).
+In 1932, during the height of The Great Depression, the Kit-Cat® Klock was first invented in Oregon by designer Earl Arnault (1904-1971).
 With his signature wagging tail, rolling eyes, and contagious smile; Kit-Cat inspired joy during one of America’s roughest patches.

 In the 1930s, the Allied Clock Company was founded in Portland Oregon to manufacture these uniquely animated pendulum clocks.
-The first models of Kit-Cat were made with metal but Allied Clock soon adopted the increasingly popular method of plastic molding and moved to Seattle, WA.
+The earliest clocks, produced in 1932, had no markings on the back.
+Most of these early models have metal bodies, metal clock hands and four toes on each of the two paws.
+They also had starter knobs or apertures on the front to “start” the motor spinning in the correct direction when it was plugged in, because “self-starting” motors were not widely used in clocks in the 30s.
+Allied Clock soon adopted the increasingly popular method of plastic molding and moved to Seattle, WA.

 40s and 50s

 The 40s and 50s were decades of explosive growth for Kit-Cat’s popularity and marked the first (and last) changes in his design.
 The top paws and the Kit-Cat’s dapper bow tie were added.
 Due to his popularity, it wasn’t long before Kit-Cat became synonymous with the 1950s in America.